ventus-ag/documentation/content/products/images/image-from-snapshot.md

     | ....              | ....                                      | ....   |
     +-------------------+-------------------------------------------+--------+
     ```

+- Remove signature inherited from original volumes metadata, if it is kept it can cause issues during new instance creation.

+openstack image unset --property signature_verified <image_id>

 After these steps, the newly created Image will be added to the *Images page* and you can use to create new Virtual Machines:
 ![](../../../assets/images/tutorials/0-9.png?classes=border,shadow)